akshatkarani/randomized_tsp/README.md

 All the three algorithms return that best tour found and the cost of that tour.
 Tour is represented using path representation.

+Some optional parameters are also available for the above algorithms.
 ```python
 def genetic_algorithm(self,
                       population_size=50,